plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Un Rôle peut aussi contenir des ***“Politiques”***, qui sont des octrois ou des restrictions d'autorité, ou des règles spéciales qui s'appliquent aux opérations de ce Rôle.

-### 1.2 Role Assignment
+### 1.2 Rôle Assignment

-A Role may control assignments into another Role as a Domain.
-Anyone filling a Role with such a Domain may assign people to fill the target Role or remove people from that Role at any time.
-Anyone so assigned becomes the ***"Role Lead"*** for that Role.
-When a Role is unfilled, the Role Leads of the assigning Role are automatically considered the Role Leads of the unfilled Role as well.
+A Rôle may control assignments into another Rôle as a Domain.
+Anyone filling a Rôle with such a Domain may assign people to fill the target Rôle or remove people from that Rôle at any time.
+Anyone so assigned becomes the ***"Rôle Lead"*** for that Rôle.
+When a Rôle is unfilled, the Rôle Leads of the assigning Rôle are automatically considered the Rôle Leads of the unfilled Rôle as well.

 #### 1.2.1 Eligibility

-A Role may only be assigned to a Associé of the Organisation, or to someone who has agreed to enact the duties required of the assignment.
-A Role may be assigned to several people simultaneously.
-A Policy may further constrain Role assignments or assignment removals.
+A Rôle may only be assigned to a Associé of the Organisation, or to someone who has agreed to enact the duties required of the assignment.
+A Rôle may be assigned to several people simultaneously.
+A Policy may further constrain Rôle assignments or assignment removals.

 #### 1.2.2 Focusing an Assignment

-A Role assigner may focus an assignment on only a specific area or context, if all fields in the Role definition are still relevant within that focus.
-When a focus is used, each assignment focus is treated like an entirely separate Role, and the Role's Purpose, Redevabilités, and Domains apply only within the focus specified for each assignment.
+A Rôle assigner may focus an assignment on only a specific area or context, if all fields in the Rôle definition are still relevant within that focus.
+When a focus is used, each assignment focus is treated like an entirely separate Rôle, and the Rôle's Purpose, Redevabilités, and Domains apply only within the focus specified for each assignment.

-#### 1.2.3 Resigning from Roles
+#### 1.2.3 Resigning from Rôles

-As a Associé, you may decline a Role assignment or resign from a Role at any time, unless you’ve agreed otherwise.
+As a Associé, you may decline a Rôle assignment or resign from a Rôle at any time, unless you’ve agreed otherwise.

 ### 1.3 Circles

-A ***“Circle”*** is a container for organizing Roles and Policies around a common Purpose.
-The Roles and Policies within a Circle make up its acting ***“Governance”***.
+A ***“Circle”*** is a container for organizing Rôles and Policies around a common Purpose.
+The Rôles and Policies within a Circle make up its acting ***“Governance”***.
 No one may change a Circle's Governance except through its ***“Governance Process”***, described in Article 3.

-#### 1.3.1 Breaking Down Roles
+#### 1.3.1 Breaking Down Rôles

-Every Role is also a Circle internally.
-A Role's inner Circle can hold Roles and Policies to break down and organize the work of that Role.
-This does not apply to the Roles defined in Appendix A, which may not be further broken down.
+Every Rôle is also a Circle internally.
+A Rôle's inner Circle can hold Rôles and Policies to break down and organize the work of that Rôle.
+This does not apply to the Rôles defined in Appendix A, which may not be further broken down.

-A Role and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Role, while that broader Circle is its ***“Super-Circle”***.
+A Rôle and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Rôle, while that broader Circle is its ***“Super-Circle”***.

 #### 1.3.2 Delegating Domains

-When a Circle grants a Domain to one of its Roles, any Role Lead for that Role may control that Domain on behalf of the Circle.
-A Circle may only grant Domains to its Roles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.
+When a Circle grants a Domain to one of its Rôles, any Rôle Lead for that Rôle may control that Domain on behalf of the Circle.
+A Circle may only grant Domains to its Rôles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.

-Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance Process.
+Once a Rôle controls a Domain, it may create Policies governing that Domain within its own Governance Process.
 However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain.
-Any such Policies trump those defined by the Role in the event of a conflict.
+Any such Policies trump those defined by the Rôle in the event of a conflict.

-Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.
+Granting a Domain to a Rôle does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.

 #### 1.3.3 Anchor Circle